Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/a2_configuring_process.md

 #### Solar envelope
 >Create an envelope based on solar blockage

-The created envelope will be used as the base availability lattice on which all other calculations for static data and the growing of the agends are built upon.
+The created envelope will be used as the base availability lattice on which all other calculations for static data and the growing of the agends are built upon

 <img src="../img/Solar envelope in lattice.png" width="500">